SimplyScripts

 Posts Per Day

-Quoted from BigK
+Quoted from Kamran Nikhad

 They showed us your first video in FTV60C.
 Honestly, now that I see this, I think this strike is a good idea for screenwriters.
 It's not that big a raise, and it really can help support screenwriters who need the money.
 On a side note, The Directors Guild and Actors Union's contracts end by I think January of 2008, so IF producers do not comply by the end of December, is there a chance Actors and Directors could go on strike as well?